 Introduced at Baselworld 2015, the Prospex SRP775 Diver, nicknamed the “Turtle,” shares the original 6309’s cushion-shaped case design and has approximately the same dimensions.
 In fact, the hands, bezel, crown – and even the embossed logo on the back – are virtually the same.
 There are, of course, differences.
 For instance, the water-resistance rating has been improved, the movement has been upgraded, the use of a lollipop on the seconds hand has remained but its implementation is different, which we will explain further below.

-The Prospex SRP775 features a matte black dial with gilt print and gold plated Lumibrite hour markers.
+The Prospex SRP775 features a matte black dial with gilt print and gold-plated Lumibrite hour markers.
 The large hour and minute hands are centrally mounted, and feature gold-plating that complements the gilt dial and bezel.
-The design of the luminescent sword-shaped hour hand and arrow-shaped minute hand is copied directly from the original 6309.
+The design of the luminescent sword-shaped hour hand and the arrow-shaped minute hand is copied directly from the original 6309.

-While this is not the brightest application of lume I have ever seen on a watch, the luminescent level of the hands and markers is quite generous and very intense.
+While the lume is not the brightest I’ve ever seen on a watch, the luminescent level of the hands and markers is quite generous and very intense.
 Not to mention, the large markers and hands make the dial incredibly easy to read at a glance, day or night.

 The printed script on the dial reads “SEIKO” in gilt lettering at 12 o’clock, and at 6 o’clock, the new Prospex “X” logo, with “AUTOMATIC DIVER’S 200m” just below that.
 Overall, the printing on the dial is executed very elegantly in my opinion.
 Too much writing always seems to add clutter.